July 11, 2021

 June 9, 2020

-We are happy to announce that we will be re-opening our hygiene program next week.
-There will be limited availability so we deeply appreciate your patience in our new process.
-Dr. Pranata will need to review your chart to determine that your need qualifies you to take priority in scheduling a hygiene appointment during Phase II of the pandemic.
+We are happy to announce the re-opening our hygiene program next week.
+Availability will be limited so we deeply appreciate your patience in the process.
+Dr. Pranata will review your chart to determine that your need qualifies you to take priority in scheduling a cleaning during this time.
 If you qualify, please book an appointment only if you are comfortable.
 If you have decided that staying home is in your best interest, we support you.

-At the office we have adjusted our schedule by creating hygiene-only days and times to control the flow of people and to manage social distancing.
+At the office we have adjusted our schedule by creating hygiene-only days and times to control the flow of people and to manage physical distancing.
 We are carefully screening each patient and limiting entry into the office in order to keep ourselves and our patients safe.
-Please read below to see what else we are doing to keep our space safe.
+Read below to see what else we are doing to keep our space safe.

 June 1, 2020

 We are excited to re-open our office after more than 2 months of temporary closure under the direction of our public health office.
-Although we have always provided support to those patients with emergency dental concerns, we can now carefully provide a larger range of in-person treatment for our patients.
-This is the beginning of a careful reopening as we slowly expand our range of services and availability under the guidelines of our College.
+Although we have always provided emergency dental support for our patients, we can now carefully provide a larger range of in-person treatment.
+This is the beginning of a careful reopening as we expand our range of services under the guidelines of our College.
 Please be patient as it will not be instantly back to “normal”.
 Our hygiene program has yet to be fully reinstated.
-Here are some changes we have made to ensure your safety and the safety of our staff:

-- Managing patient flow - we will be seeing fewer patients in one day in an effort to maintain physical distancing requirements and to allow for ample time for cleaning and disinfection between patients.
+1. Managing patient flow - we will be seeing fewer patients in one day to maintain physical distancing requirements.
 Only one patient will be allowed in the waiting room at one time.
 Patients will be asked to phone the office when they arrive for their appointment and wait in their car or outside if they are early.

-- Protective barriers - We have installed a plexiglass barrier to protect our reception area and we have implemented the use of more protective coverings to be placed over high traffic, difficult to clean areas.
+5. Protective barriers - We have installed a plexiglass barrier to protect our reception area and we have implemented the use of more protective coverings to be placed over high traffic areas.

-- Frequent disinfection - We have divided the office into different zones and have implemented a frequent, disinfection schedule for high touch areas.
+6. Frequent disinfection - We have divided the office into different zones and have implemented a, disinfection schedule for high touch areas.

-- Enhanced personal protective equipment and protocols - We have everything we need to keep us safe from you and you safe from us.
-You will notice that all staff members will be in a mask and protective eyewear at all times and this is just one part of our new routine and protocol that will provide enhanced safety.
+7. Enhanced personal protective equipment and protocols - We have everything we need to keep us safe from you and you safe from us.
+All staff members will be in a mask and protective eyewear at all times.

-- Increased air flow - You will notice that our windows will be open to allow for increased air circulation and ventilation
+8. Increased air flow - Our windows will be open to allow for increased air circulation and ventilation

-- Join us in maintaining physical distance between one another in our office.
-Please use our floor markers for guidance.
+9. Join us in maintaining physical distance between one another in our office.
+Use our floor markers for guidance.

-- There will be multiple hand sanitizing stations throughout the office and it is our pleasure to advise you when and how to use them.
+10. There will be multiple hand sanitizing stations throughout the office and we will advise you when and how to use them.